On the resolution of the sensitivity conjecture: Introduction

 The Conjecture can also be seen as concerning whether sensitivity is polynomially related to $n$, the number of input variables to the Boolean function.
 To resolve this, Gotsman and Linial \cite{Gotsman} proved the equivalence between the following two problems: \begin{enumerate} \item Denote the $n$-dimensional cube by $Q_n= \{-1, 1\}^n$ and the maximal degree of any graph $G$ by $\Delta(G)$.
 Now, for an induced subgraph $G$ of $Q_{n}$ with strictly greater than half the number of vertices in $Q_n$, i.e., greater than $2^{n-1}$ vertices, can $\Delta(G)$ be bounded below by a function of $n$? \item Let $f: Q_n \rightarrow \{-1, 1\}$ be a Boolean function, with its sensitivity as defined above.
 Denoting the degree of the multilinear polynomial representation of $f(x)$ by $\deg(f)$, is $\deg(f)$ bounded above by a function of $s(f)$? \end{enumerate}

 The equivalence established by Gotsman and Linial was predicated of the representation of a Boolean function by the unique 2-colorings of the vertices of the $n$-dimensional hypercube.
 The two possible colors correspond to either $-1$ or $1$.
 It was previously established by Chung et. al. \cite{Chung} that for an induced sub-graph $G$ of $Q_n$ with strictly more than half the vertices of the $Q_n$, and for some vertex $v \in {G}$, the degree of $v$ in $G$ is bounded above logarithmically in $n$.

-Recently, this bound \cite{Hao} was improved from the logarithmic bound to a polynomial relation. \begin{theorem} [Hao] For every integer $n\geq 1$, let G be an arbitrary $(2^{n-1}+1)$-vertex induced subgraph of $Q_n$, then \end{theorem}
+Recently, this bound was improved from the logarithmic bound to a polynomial relation \cite{Hao}. \begin{theorem} [Hao] For every integer $n\geq 1$, let G be an arbitrary $(2^{n-1}+1)$-vertex induced subgraph of $Q_n$, then \end{theorem}

 This result directly resolves the Sensitivity Conjecture: \begin{conjecture}[Sensitivity Conjecture] There exists an absolute constant $C > 0$, such that for every Boolean function $f$, \end{conjecture}